sitan2008/spatio/README.md

 # Create an in-memory database
 db = spatio.Spatio.memory()

-# Namespace support for data organization
+# Namespace support for data organisation
 namespace_a = spatio.Namespace.new("namespace_a")
 namespace_b = spatio.Namespace.new("namespace_b")